gvwilson/thirdbit/src/fiction/cherne/index.md

 ### The West

-#### The Regimental Kingdoms
+#### The Ninety Kingdoms

-The Regimental Kingdoms lie in Plangentia, between the southwestern arm of the Brumosos and the ocean.
+The Ninety Kingdoms lie in Plangentia, between the southwestern arm of the Churyas and the ocean.
 Each of the region's peoples trace their origins back to one of the human armies that the heroes Ealx and Heot led west in YS 302.
 During the Age of the Same, these became nine independent kingdoms.
 Today there are seven: Plangent was swallowed by the sea in YS 966, and Fourette was